edWheatcroft/MatlAbaqus/pyScripts/README.md

 The general structure of the package is: py2/                            Code which only Abaqus' native Python compiler (Python 2.7.15 in Abaqus 2023) can handle safely.
-    handlers/                   A module for conducting basic operations with Abaqus objects (run jobs, read output etc.)
+    logToFile_.py               A function which forces Abaqus to send python shell output (e.g. print()) to a file of the user's choice. handlers/                   A module for conducting basic operations with Abaqus objects (run jobs, read output etc.)
             __init__.py
             job_.py